 Peer review policy

-All papers submitted to CBR are subject to peer review CBR strongly endorses the value and importance of peer review in scholarly journals publishing.
+All papers submitted to CBR are subject to double-anonymous peer review.
+CBR strongly endorses the value and importance of peer review in scholarly journals publishing.
 All papers submitted to the journal will be subject to comment and external review.

 CBR is committed to delivering high quality, fast peer-review for your paper, and as such has partnered with Publons.
 Publons is a third party service that seeks to track, verify and give credit for peer review.
 Reviewers for CBR can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
 Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review is not published on the site.
 For more information visit the Publons website.